Innings Limit (Youth)

 - Tracking pitch counts carefully for one team while losing track of total innings pitched across a travel team, school team, and showcase circuit combined.

-- Assuming staying under a per-game pitch limit automatically means the season-long workload is also safe.
+- Assuming staying under a per-game pitch limit on its own means the season-long workload is also safe.

 Frequently asked questions